Minerva Punjab to play AFC home matches in Guwahati | Goal.com

 AFC Cup 2019: Minerva Punjab to play home matches in Guwahati

-Former I-League champions Minerva Punjab are set to play their remaining continental home matches at the Indira Gandhi Atheltic Stadium in Bhubaneswar, Goal can confirm.
+Former I-League champions Minerva Punjab are set to play their remaining continental home matches at the Indira Gandhi Athletic Stadium in Guwahati, Goal can confirm.

 Minerva were also in talks with the Sports Authority of India for the Jawaharlal Nehru Stadium in New Delhi and with the Government of West Bengal for the Salt Lake Stadium in Kolkata, but exorbitant rents were a damper for the Chandigarh-based side.